wjang96/wjang96.github.io/_posts/2023-09-15-Singaporean Household Income: Where Do You Stand in your Planning Area?.markdown

 categories: Python PowerBI
 ---

-Ever wonder how much your *monthly household income* at your area is compared to another area?
+Ever wonder how much your **monthly household income** at your area is compared to another area?
 (Eg. Bedok vs Jurong) This work is inspired by a [seedly article][seedlyarticle] and you may find the code in my [github repository][gitrepo].

 From [datagovsg][datagovsg], URA updates the masterplan every few years and we will be able to get the most recent updated KML file of the Singapore planning area.
-This will be used for visualising the Household Monthly IncomeWork by Planning Area later.
+This will be used for visualising the Household Monthly Income by Planning Area later.

-**Below contains data wrangling python scripts to create datasets for useful visualisations later**
+Before that, we need to prepare the dataset from [Onemap API][onemapapi]!

 {: class="table-of-content"}
 * TOC